aoh/myy/README.md

 runtime for/of Owl Lisp, and to get a really compact and portable system capable of running on various runtims and kinds of hardware.

+## Status

-Current status: Myy can build simple programs into heap images, which can be fairly efficiently evaluated by a 16-bit VM running on Adafruit Trinket M0.
+Myy is about a week old.
+It can run compile simple programs to heap images, which can be fairly efficiently evaluated by a 16-bit VM running on an Adafruit Trinket M0.
+The compiler chain steps are mostly clear, but only a few of the lower level transformations are currently implemented.

 ## Usage